stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Stormpath supports two types of Directories:

 1. Natively-hosted **Cloud Directories** that originate in Stormpath
-2. **Mirror Directories** that act as secure replicas of existing user directories outside of Stormpath, for example those on LDAP Directory servers, on Facebook and other websites, as well as in Identity Providers that support SAML.
+2. **Mirror Directories** that act as secure replicas of existing user directories outside of Stormpath, for example those on LDAP Directory servers, on Facebook and other youbsites, as youll as in Identity Providers that support SAML.

 You can add as many Directories of each type as you require.